 Use the standard deviation to determine how spread out the data are from the mean.
 A higher standard deviation value indicates greater spread in the data.
 A good rule of thumb for a normal distribution is that approximately 68% of the values fall within one standard deviation of the mean, 95% of the values fall within two standard deviations, and 99.7% of the values fall within three standard deviations.

 The standard deviation can also be used to establish a benchmark for estimating the overall variation of a process.

 The variance measures how spread out the data are about their mean.
 The variance is equal to the standard deviation squared.

 The greater the variance, the greater the spread in the data.

 Because variance (σ2) is a squared quantity, its units are also squared, which may make the variance difficult to use in practice.
-The standard deviation can be easier to use because it is a more intuitive measurement.
-For example, a sample of waiting times at a bus stop may have a mean of 15 minutes and a variance of 9 minutes 2.
+The standard deviation is usually easier to interpret because it's in the same units as the data.
+For example, a sample of waiting times at a bus stop may have a mean of 15 minutes and a variance of 9 minutes2.
 Because the variance is not in the same units as the data, the variance is often displayed with its square root, the standard deviation.
 A variance of 9 minutes2 is equivalent to a standard deviation of 3 minutes.

 The sum is the total of all the data values.
 The sum is also used in statistical calculations, such as the mean and standard deviation.

 Use the minimum to identify a possible outlier or a data-entry error.
 One of the simplest ways to assess the spread of your data is to compare the minimum and maximum.
 If the minimum value is very low, even when you consider the center, the spread, and the shape of the data, investigate the cause of the extreme value.